 The topic of Energy was particular appropriate in 2013, with the occurrence of three significant anniversaries which underpin energy research.
 In 2013, we celebrate the 100th anniversary of the publication of the Model of the Atom by Niels Bohr; a discovery often described as perhaps the single most important event in the development of quantum physics, which itself describes many processes, including solar energy capture.
 Also in 1913, the Nobel Prize in Physics was awarded to Heike Kamerlingh Onnes for the liquification of Helium-3 and the discovery of superconductivity; a breakthrough that, even now, is finding application in novel energy storage and transport systems.
 And lastly, 2013 marks the 75th anniversary of the award of the 1938 Nobel Prize in Physics to Enrico Fermi for his work on slow-neutron nuclear reactions, work which underpins the development of nuclear power.
 The connection between fundamental scientific discoveries and society's production and use of energy lie at the heart of the meeting, and will form some of the many strands running through the day's discussions.

-As in 2012, the 2013 Nobel Week Dialogue opened with a morning session of plenary talks, introducing the theme of energy from scientific and societal perspectives.
+The 2013 Nobel Week Dialogue opened with a morning session of plenary talks, introducing the theme of energy from scientific and societal perspectives.
 After a series of lunchtime breakout sessions, the meeting continued with four parallel panel events, each exploring one of the many aspects of the topic of energy.
 Audience members (both present and online) could choose whichever discussion streams interested them most.

 Dialogue lay at the heart of the afternoon discussions – dialogue between the featured panellists, between the audience and the panellists, and between the members of the audience.
 And so all participants, including those present or those following the proceedings online, were invited to engage in the conversations throughout.
-And the dialogue continues on our social media channels and on the event blog.

 Introductions to Morning Plenary Session 1: